pjharberts/Prestons-Fedora-36-Setup/Games/RetroArch.md

     - Fullscreen Mode
         - Start in Fullscreen Mode: On
         - Window Fullscreen Mode: Off
+- Input
+    - Menu Controls
+        - Menu Swap OK and Cancel Buttons: On
+        - Disable Info Button: On
+        - Disable Search Button: On
 - Saving
     - Sort Saves into Folders by Core Name: On
     - Sort Save States into Folders by Core Name: On